tvaliasek/vue-form-inputs/README.md

     "en": {
         "vueFormInputs": {
             "feedback": {
-                "required": "This field must be completed.",
+                "required": "This field must be filled.",
                 "minLength": "The value must be at least {minLength} characters long.", "maxLength": "The value must be at most {maxLength} characters long.", "minValue": "The value must be at least {minValue}.",